eclipse-quneiform/quneiform/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 **NOTE**
 This report will be publicly available.
-Please do not include sensitive or confidential information in your report.
+Please do not include sensitive or confidential information.